tlklein/oracle-sql-db-project/README.md

 ![banner](https://datascientest.com/en/files/2023/10/sql_developer_datascientest-1024x512.png)

-# Oracle SQL Database Project
+# IT Asset Management Database Project

 This repository contains a collection of Oracle SQL scripts and documents for various exercises in setting up, migrating, and managing databases using Oracle SQL Developer.
 These exercises aim to cover essential concepts such as querying for business purposes, migrating databases to the cloud, ensuring data integrity, automating processes with PL/SQL, and optimizing performance.